jinghuazhao/Caprion/README.md

 The bgen files were extracted from a list of all samples, the variant IDs of which were replaced when RSid is missing (.).

-The bgen generation is moved into .sb based on cclake but can be switched back to cardio by uncommenting the ##SBATCH.
+The bgen generation is moved into .sb based on cclake but can be switched back to cardio by uncommenting the ##SBATCH lines.
 Also note that

 * GCTA/fastGWA employs MAF>=0.0001 (~56%) and geno=0.1 so potentially we can have .bgen files as such to speed up.
 * GCTA uses headerless phenotype files, so **the following section from `5_pgwas.sh` is run** in preparation.